maximgeller/projects/web-app-flask/tutorial.md

 You can always do some styling now and come back later.
 Now, let's move on to integrating Google Calendar!!

 # Integrating Google Calendar
 We're going to primarily follow Google's quickstart guide for making requests to their API, but with some adjustments.
-[You can find it here!](https://developers.google.com/calendar/quickstart/python)
+[You can find it here!](https://developers.google.com/calendar/quickstart/python) Follow the link to turn enable the API (you may have to create a Google Cloud project to do so) and select the option for creating a desktop app.
+You should then be able to download a file called `credentials.json` and place it in your project folder.
+Then install the API client from your command

 # Deploying Your App
 ## Setting Up Google App Engine